cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 ![](plottingOceanDataWithR_files/figure-gfm/unnamed-chunk-21-1.png)<!-- -->

-Note: interpolation below measured depths - in this case (the Damariscotta River) those interpolations don’t make sense because the profiles are full water column i.e. depth was limited by bathymetery.
+**Note: In this case (the Damariscotta River) we interpolated below the measured depths.
+But those interpolations don’t make sense here because the profiles are full water column i.e. depth was limited by bathymetery.**
-Point this out and include code to mask those points?

 ## Challenge D